Sample Itinerary

 FLY FROM WINDHOEK TO NAMIBRAND NATURE RESERVE

-This morning you will be collected at the hotel and transferred to Eros Airport where you will board a scheduled light aircraft flight to the NamibRand Nature Reserve.
-You will fly southwest over the Great Escarpment into the Namib Desert below.
-You land at Sossusvlei Desert Lodge where you will be met by a lodge representative and transferred to the lodge.
-Here you will stay for two nights whilst you explore the remarkable sights of the Namib Desert with your local lodge guide.
-If you arrive in time this afternoon you may like to join the afternoon guided excursion on the NamibRand Nature Reserve as run by the lodge.
-After dinner you can also take advantage of the telescope and the presence of the local astronomer at the lodge to do some advanced star gazing
+This morning you will be collected from the hotel and transferred to Eros Airport, where you will board a scheduled light aircraft flight to the NamibRand Nature Reserve.
+Fly southwest over the Great Escarpment into the vast Namib Desert below before landing at Sossusvlei Desert Lodge and transferring to the property.
+Here you will stay for two nights while exploring the remarkable landscapes of the Namib Desert with your lodge guide.
+If time permits on arrival, you may join an afternoon guided excursion within the NamibRand Nature Reserve as offered by the lodge.
+After dinner, meet the resident astronomer and make use of the on-site telescope for an evening of remarkable stargazing.

 Overnight Sossusvlei Desert Lodge